coralproject/talk/docs/docs/cms.md

 Metadata scraping is performed by the `scraper` job which is enabled by default.

 If your production site is behind a paywall or otherwise prevents scraping, you might need to configure a **Scraper Proxy URL**.
 When specified it allows scraping requests to use the provided proxy.
 All requests are then passed through the appropriate proxy as parsed by the npm proxy-agent package.
+A Scraper Proxy URL can be added in the coral Admin under "CONFIGURE" -> "Advanced" -> "Story creation".

+_Note that if your story URL returns an HTTP response status code other than 200 (as when it returns a [300-399] "redirect" code), the scraper cannot retrieve metadata._

 | Asset Property     | Selector                                                                                                                                                            |
 | ------------------ | ------------------------------------------------------------------------------------------------------------------------------------------------------------------- |